How Much Should a Jewelry Appraisal for Insurance Cost?

 Any time you insure something, you need proof of the item's value and characteristics in order to replace it, whether with a same kind and quality equivalent or cash.
 In the case of jewelry, if you have an inaccurate appraisal, you may not recover enough funds from an insurance claim to actually replace your piece at fair market prices.

-If you have an incomplete appraisal, what you know to be your cherished jewelry may not be how the insurer interprets the brief description of your piece.
+If you have an incomplete jewelry appraisal, what you know to be your cherished jewelry may not be how the insurer interprets the brief description of your piece.

 Either way, you can wind up without an equal replacement for the jewelry you've been paying premiums to insure year after year.
 Kind of defeats the purpose, right?

-Bonus: during the appraisal, many appraisers examine your jewelry for loose diamonds or stones, so that you can fix the issue before losing anything.
+Bonus: during the appraisal, many jewelry appraisers examine your jewelry for loose diamonds or stones, so that you can fix the issue before losing anything.

 Typical Jewelry Appraisal Costs